What is Caller ID?

 (Please see example below)

-Outbound Caller ID Name is what enables you to have your Caller ID Name displayed to the receiving party that you are calling.
+Outbound Caller ID Name, also referred to as CNAM or CNAM Listing, is what enables you to have your Caller ID Name displayed to the receiving party that you are calling.
 This is done by registering a Caller ID Name for a number.
 To set up outbound Caller ID Name (register CNAM), simply edit the settings of the number, click the box to "Enable CNAM Listing", and type in your 15-character Caller ID Name.

 Do note that Toll Free numbers do not support CNAM so you'll find the checkbox greyed out.